-\xhdr{Optimization} Motivated by the recent success and memory efficiency of GRPO~\citep{grpo}, we adopt it as our optimization algorithm.
-At each hop $h$, we sample $v$ tuples $ \{T_h^i, A_h^i, S_h^i\}_{i=1}^v$, and retrieve their corresponding documents $\mathcal{D}_h^i$, and deduplicate.
-We repeat this until we reach the maximum budget $h=B$, collecting sample tuples and documents.
-For each rollout $i$, we then compute a cumulative reward using Eq.~\ref{eq:reward}, and backpropagate through every logit produce by the policy along that rollout.
-Finally, once $f_{S}$ emits the \textsc{finish} token, we mask any further generations.
-The detailed steps are provided in Algorithm~\ref{algo:main}.
+\xhdr{Optimization} We adopt GRPO~\citep{grpo} optimization algorithm because of its memory efficiency.
+At each hop $h$, we sample $v$ tuples $ \{T_h^i, A_h^i, S_h^i\}_{i=1}^v$, and retrieve non-duplicate documents $\mathcal{D}_h^i$.
+We collect sample tuples and documents through this process until \textsc{finish} or till maximum budget is exhausted.
+For each rollout $i$, we then compute a cumulative reward using Eq.~\ref{eq:reward}, and backpropagate through every logit produced by the policy along that rollout.